buuhuu/sling-content-distribution-solr/README.md

 <requestHandler name="/update/scd" class="com.github.buuhuu.solr.handler.SCDUpdateRequestHandler" />
 ```

+Note: the above is not necessary anymore with the change proposed in https://github.com/apache/sling-org-apache-sling-distribution-core/pull/6

 After depoloying the **sling-content-distribution-solr-bundle**:

 - Configure a new Package Builder Factory (either file or resource) with the format solr-json